tiagocoutinho/v4l2py/README.md

 ## Improved device controls

 Device controls have been improved to provide a more pythonic interface.
-For now the legacy interface is still the default, the new interface has to be explicitly requested: `Device.from_id(x, legacy_controls=False)`.
+The new interface is the default now; however, the legacy interface can be
+requested: `Device.from_id(x, legacy_controls=True)`.

 Before:
 ```python